 10. Set a Short-Term Goal

-If what causes you to feel so drained is because sometimes your work seems, well, monotonous, something else that can put a little bit of pep into your step is to take out 10 minutes or so to set a short-term goal.
+If what causes you to feel so drained is that sometimes your work seems, well, monotonous, something else that can put a little bit of pep into your step is to take out 10 minutes or so to set a short-term goal.
 The clincher here is to focus on something that will benefit you personally — you know, something that you can get excited about because you know that you will directly reap the rewards.
-First set the goal and then, each day, when you're feeling a little on the low energy side, devote some time to making your goal a reality.
+First, set the goal, and then, each day, when you're feeling a little on the low energy side, devote some time to making your goal a reality.
 Sometimes, it really is something as simple as this that can revive you all over again.

 11. Suck on a Cinnamon Stick